 Skip to main content

 Projects are the unit of work in the platform.
-They group the apps you’ve registered, the devices that feed them, and the sessions those devices produce.
-Every project lives inside a tenant inside an organization—a logical grouping for one product or initiative within that tenant.
+They group the apps you’ve registered and the sessions those apps produce.
+Every project lives inside a tenant inside an organization, a logical grouping for one product or initiative.

 Project

-├── Apps — one or more registered Apps (each has its own platform `app_id`)
+├── Apps (one or more registered Apps, each with its own platform `app_id`)

 Create a project